 - Prolonged use of topical nasal decongestants

-Runny nose in a child, incorrectly termed “sinus”, is a very frequent problem parents have to deal with.
+Runny nose in a child incorrectly termed “sinus” is very frequent problem parents have to deal with.
 Viral infections and allergies are the most common causes, but they have different treatments and outcomes.
 As such, having an accurate diagnosis by a doctor will ensure appropriate treatment and allow parents to better cope with their child’s illness.

 By Dr Eugene Han, Paediatrician, SBCC Baby & Child Clinic.

 This article was first published in The New Age Parents e-magazine.

 Enjoyed reading this or learned something new?
 Click the Like and Share button below!